-Business savings accounts let you earn interest on your capital reserves, and can provide flexible access or longer-term investments with more impressive savings rates.
-Business savings accounts have much in common with personal savings accounts, and work in roughly the same way, with one of the main differences being the eligibility criteria: to open a business savings account, as the name suggests, you need to run a business.
+Business savings accounts have much in common with personal savings accounts, and work in roughly the same way.
+The main difference is the eligibility criteria: to open a business savings account, as the name suggests, you need to run a business.

-Your business’s corporate structure will determine which savings accounts are available.
+If you’re in the market for a company savings account, the best business savings account for you will depend on your business’s corporate structure.
 For instance, some accounts are not available to sole traders, while others do not accept public limited companies.
 Be sure you understand your corporate structure before diving into your search.

 Beyond the basic eligibility criteria, business savings accounts generally have both minimum and maximum balance limitations, with the minimum tending to range from around £500 to £10,000.
 The maximum is usually capped at £1 million.
 Anything larger than this would be considered a ‘corporate’ savings account, which would need to be applied for separately.